190031105/internship-project1/README.md

-# internship-project1
+# InternshipJavaProject1
-About java internship project
+InternshipProject for LoanAssistant

+summer Internship for Loan Assistantjava project